Level Seven: Conclusion and SummaryThe final segment of Kilimanjaro's EXO Reporting Series

 - Examples may include departmental profit and loss statements for top management, summary sales reports for sales representatives on the road, KPI reports for staff members, selective product availability or transaction history for key customers.

-In MYOB EXO world, I would nominate SQL Server Reporting Services as the best tool to deliver stakeholder reports.
+In the MYOB Exo world, we would nominate SQL Server Reporting Services as the best tool to deliver stakeholder reports.
 By its nature SSRS allows intranet access to reports and email subscriptions.
 Reports are likely to be summarised and heavily customised for each target application.
 High availability and enterprise level security is ensured through the proven Microsoft platform.

 We have discussed SSRS in Level 5: SSRS and 3rd party report writers